 Note This article will continue to be updated through May 2016.
-Then, the Configuration Manager Service Pack levels that are referenced in the "Applies To" section fall out of mainstream support.
-For more information, please see the Microsoft Support Lifecycle policy
+Then, the Configuration Manager Service Pack levels that are referenced in the "Applies to" section fall out of mainstream support.
+For more information, see the Microsoft Support Lifecycle policy.

 Because this second restart is not controlled by the task sequence, no execution state is saved before the restart.
 When the task sequence resumes after the restart, no state is available to continue successfully.
-Additionally, the Smsts.log file may contain the following message when you experience this issue:
+Additionally, the following message may be logged to the Smsts.log file when you experience this issue: